 - The downsides of this gambit.

 - Key concepts that'll help you understand the arising position better.

-- How to convert your winning advantage explained with the help of some model games.
+- How to convert your winning advantage, explained with the help of model games and more

 Lesson Plan17 episode(s) 49 min